MontiCore/MCPython/report.md

 Here we can see how we could use the print function in python.
 The same as would we write it normally while programming Python, however here we can use SIUnits, conversions or operations.
-#### Grammar

 We could reuse a lot from the Monticore MCBasics, however some things like the Boolean and String literals needed to be redefined since the original MCBasics definition was not correct for Python.
+Furthermore, the Monticore Syntax was not made for Python which lead us to redefining a lot of things like for example indentation and multiline comments.

 #### Functionality (Cocos)
 In order for everything to work correctly we needed to implement some requirements in the form of Cocos.